 From March 2020, a range of measures have been introduced in adult prisons to reduce the spread of COVID-19, including vaccinations, social distancing, virtual visits and the use of personal protective equipment such as face masks.
 COVID-19 outbreaks have been reported in prisons across Australia.

-Given the high level of vulnerability of the prison population, COVID-19 poses a serious risk to the physical health of prisoners.
+Given the high level of vulnerability of the prison population, COVID-19 poses a serious risk to the physical health of people in prison.
 Measures introduced to reduce the spread of COVID-19 are also likely to have had an impact on prisoner’s mental, emotional and social wellbeing (Department of Health 2020).
 However, there is currently limited data available to understand the extent to which COVID-19 has impacted prisoner health.
 The next NPHDC will take place in 2022 and will include items related to COVID-19.
 Data are scheduled for release in 2023.

 For more information on active COVID-19 cases within prisons in each state and territory, see: